lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 }
 ```

-In this case, once again there will be no STP violations and the lag will be no worse than before.
+In this case, once again, there will be no STP violations and the lag will be no worse than before.
 This is because the runtime system does not wait for the STA time to elapse once the network inputs become known to be present or absent.

 ### Warning: Timeout